JasonPuglisi/snow-irc-bot/Readme.md

 The Curse to Bless Converter converts all forms of the word ```curse``` in a channel message to their respective forms of the word ```bless``` and announces the result.
 It does so automatically and without any input from the user.

-The converter also detects and converts reversed text forms of the word ```curse```to reversed text forms of the word ```bless```.
-If a channel message matches ```!curse``` exactly, an image is appended to the response in dedication to the user who inspired the feature.
+The converter also detects and converts reversed text forms of the word ```curse``` to reversed text forms of the word ```bless```.
+If a channel message matches ```!curse``` exactly, an image is appended to the response in dedication to the user who inspired this feature.

 This feature can be disabled by deleting the ```if (curse)``` code block under ```Convert curse instances to bless instances``` in the main code file ```snow.js```.

 ## 4chan Thread Watcher

-The 4chan Thread Watcher keeps track of the most recent 4chan thread beginning subject and on the board specified in the configuration file.
-For each new post in each new thread, it checks for instances of all nick names in the default IRC channel.
+The 4chan Thread Watcher keeps track of the most recent 4chan thread beginning with the subject and on the board specified in the configuration file.
+For each new post in the, it checks for instances of all nick names in the default IRC channel.
 If any are found, the user is notified through an announcement with the corresponding post link.

 By default, an updated thread is fetched every minute.
 This millisecond time value can be changed under ```Run thread check again after specified pause``` in the main code file ```snow.js```.
 Note that the 4chan API rules state that you may update threads no more than once every 10 seconds.